pkmandke/blog/about.md

 When I am not reading or glued to a screen, you will find me playing soccer, rock climbing, playing the keyboard or on a road trip.

 ---

+Curious what the blog icon means?
+[Here you go!](https://www.wired.com/2016/11/arrivals-designers-crafted-mesmerizing-alien-alphabet/)

+---